Sexual and Gender Based Misconduct Policy

 · Explain the steps in a formal Title IX investigation;

-· Discuss the University policy on anti-retaliation and intimidation, and the potential consequences for retaliating against someone for filing a complaint;
+· Discuss the University policy on retaliation, and the potential consequences for retaliating against someone for filing a complaint;

 The aim of informal complaint resolution is not to determine whether there was intent to engage in conduct in violation of this policy, but rather to ensure that the alleged offending behavior ceases and that the matter is resolved promptly at the appropriate level.
 The assumptions underlying this form of resolution are that both parties perceive a problem (although they may define the problem differently), that both share a common interest in solving that problem, and that together they can negotiate an agreement that will be satisfactory to everyone involved.
 The focus is on what will happen in the future between the parties, rather than on what has happened in the past.
-No sanctions are imposed in resolving informal complaints.
+No formal sanctions are imposed in resolving informal complaints, however, education requirements may be assigned.

 If at any point during an informal resolution of a complaint, either the Complainant or the Respondent communicates dissatisfaction with the process or resolution and the Title IX Coordinator deems it appropriate, the Title IX Coordinator can terminate the informal resolution and begin a formal investigation and resolution process.